The Fall 2017 Intent Form is now available!

 - Current University of Michigan mathematics major (any concentration)

 - Cumulative GPA of 3.7 or higher.
-Those with GPAs lower than 3.7 should contact the program to seek special consideration.
+Selected students typically have GPAs of 3.7 or higher, but exceptions are made in some cases.
 GPAs of less than 3.2 will not be considered.

 - Successful completion of Math 217

 - Successful completion of Math 425